sachaamm/dockerized-samples/README.md

 Some samples to share my training on Docker to deploy fastest as possible Websites environnement.

 ## LAMP MySQL ( Php7.2 + Apache2 + MySql + PhpMyAdmin )
 A basic dockerized Lamp project for php 7.2 + MySQL + PhPMy@dmin.
-It's  thought as an easy way to dockerize my old-style Php crappy Websites :-)
+It's  thought as an easy way to dockerize my old-style Php  Websites :-)

 ```shell
 /etc/init.d/mysql stop   # you must stop your MySql service running on port 3306 to let docker run MySql